Did you ever wonder how we really feel about Breeding Dogs, Health, Nutrition, Vaccines, Socializing, Training, and Supporting Upbringings?

 *Spay/Neuter video is on automatic play near bottom of page.

 At Blueprint K9, we work very hard to raise up, what we feel are healthy dogs.
 Healthy puppies simply cannot come from unhealthy parents.
-In a nutshell, we feed lots of Raw Meats, a high quality kibble, follow Dr. Dodds Vaccine Protocol, do not use pesticides on our dogs skin, and breed for ourselves.
+In a nutshell, we feed only a high quality kibble and follow Dr. Dodds Core Vaccine Protocol, minimal pesticides, and breed for ourselves.
 Breed for ourselves?
 What does that mean?
 Read on.

 We try to obtain what we feel are, the best bloodlines in temperament, type, and health.
 Temperament has become a huge focus for us.
-Any dog we bring into our family and/or incorporate into our breeding program, will get nothing less than the love he/she deserves as a family companion, raised properly on healthy organic foods, Minimally vaccinated, and so on.
+Any dog we bring into our family and/or incorporate into our breeding program, will get nothing less than the love he/she deserves as a family companion, raised properly, and mentally conditioned for the breed.

 If you've ever wondered about our puppies, this is a good place to be.